MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/unity-ui.md

 <img src="images/SampleScenes/UnityUI_interactive_01.jpg" width="40%" height="40%">

+In the above example, from top to bottom there are:
+* the standard slider prefab, below an example of grouped standard buttons with a backplate as

 Button and slider templates are also heavily featured in the Mixed Reality Toolkit.
 For more details have a look at these pages:

 * [Sliders in the MRTK](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/mrtk2/features/ux-building-blocks/sliders?view=mrtkunity-2022-05)